SUSE/scf/ucp/README.md

-# Running HFC on UCP via Vagrant #
+# Running HCF on UCP via Vagrant #

 This tutorial assumes you are going to run commands in 5 shell sessions: